-In the event of oversubscription within this category random allocation will be used (see 'Tiebreaker' below.
+In the event of oversubscription within this category random allocation will be used (see 'Tiebreaker' below).

-- 4. Children residing within a 8 mile radius will be allocated a place by a random allocation method.
-(Map showing 8 mile radius can be obtained from the school). - 5.
-All other children.
+4. Children residing within a 8 mile radius will be allocated a place by a random allocation method.
+(Map showing 8 mile radius can be obtained from the school).